Frequently Asked Questions

 We sometimes refer to Clinical Center participants in clinical trials as "patients" because they receive hospital care.
 In addition, many of them may be suffering from medical conditions or diseases.
 Some participants are not sick, however, but have volunteered to serve as controls in the clinical studies.
 We may call these healthy participants "healthy volunteers" or "clinical research volunteers."

 - What services does the Clinical Center provide for patients and other volunteer participants?

 The Clinical Center is an accredited hospital with state-of-the-art facilities, excellent nursing and medical care.
-It also provides a unique array of patient services, such as the Children's Inn, Children's School (277 KB), and Family Lodge, and many more.
+It also provides a unique array of patient services, such as the Children's Inn, Children's School, Family Lodge and many more.